williamslsy/absinthe-points-client/README.md

-# Absinthe Client
+# Absinthe Points SDK

-`absinthe-points-client` is a command-line tool that helps you manage your campaigns and distribute points to your user addresses.
+`absinthe-points-sdk` is a command-line tool that helps you manage your campaigns and distribute points to your user addresses.

 ## Table of Contents